ufal/npfl138/exam/questions.md

 - Describe the overall architecture of the Tacotron 2 architecture, including the description of the encoder, formula for the location-sensitive attention, and the description of the decoder.
+(How exactly is one step of the decoder performed?
+How exactly is post-net used?
+Why does the decoder has two outputs?)
   What is the loss minimized during training?
 [10]

 - Sketch the FastSpeech architecture, and describe what duration predictor is and how it is used during computation.
 What is the advantage of this